Admiral's tips to help prepare your home for winter. Find out more about everything from loft insulations to clearing your guttering

 Listen to local news channels for useful information and updates.
 Also consider signing up for weather alerts from organisations such as the MET Office.

 How to insulate your home

-- Insulation - help keep your house warm by having good loft and wall cavity insulation.
+- Insulation: help keep your house warm by having good loft and consider wall cavity insulation if this is suitable for your property.
 This doesn't have to be a big expense; there are a number of government grants that pay for the installation.
 Check with your local council for more info

-- Draught excluders - prevent heat from escaping through windows and doors by sealing any gaps with adhesive tape and use draught excluders at doors.
-If you have an open fire, make sure you have proper ventilation.
-For more information on fire ventilation click here
+- Draught excluders: prevent heat from escaping through windows and doors by sealing any gaps with adhesive tape and use draught excluders at doors.
+Make sure gas fires and solid fuel burners have been maintained and serviced properly.

 Prevent frozen pipes